slatinsky/DiscordChatExporter-frontend/README.md

 Using prebuilt binaries is the easiest way to use this tool on Windows.
 1. Download the latest release from [releases page](https://github.com/slatinsky/DiscordChatExporter-frontend/releases)
 2. Extract the archive
-3. Move your [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports to `/exports/` folder ([supported exports](#supported-exports)).
-Folder structure inside this folder doesn't matter, script will find everything it needs.
+3. (optional) Move your [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports to `/exports/` folder ([supported exports](#supported-exports)).
+Folder structure inside this folder doesn't matter, script will find everything it needs. **Skip this step if you** don't have any exports yet and **want to try out the viewer** - example exports are included in the release.
 4. Run `START_VIEWER.bat` - DiscordChatExporter-frontend will open in your default browser

 NOTE: command prompt window ("black rectangle") named "nginx" will open.
 It provides local web server for the viewer.
 After you are done with using the viewer, you can close it.